 The course values the particular skills and personal proposals that individual students bring to it.
 The interests that they express will help shape the timetable and content of course units, some of which will be undertaken with students of other specialist postgraduate courses.
 The course also draws on Central’s contacts with organisations and practitioners engaged in the development of new work and innovative practices within the performance industries.

 - participate in workshops and seminars to investigate the relationship between the concepts and materials of performance

 - analyse making, performing and spectatorship as interrelated activities

 - learn about critical contexts and concepts

-- undertake laboratory exploration of performance practice as a way of testing out your ideas
+- undertake laboratory exploration of performance practice as a way of testing out ideas

-- develop your own work towards a presentation on an appropriate platform within Central’s curated season of public festivals, colloquia and productions
+- develop work towards a presentation on an appropriate platform within Central’s curated season of public festivals, colloquia and productions

 - undertake a sustained individual project (SIP)culminating in a dissertation of 12,000 words, or a portfolio documenting practice-based research of equivalent weight.

 Thereafter, many students on completion of the course extend and deepen their studies at PhD level, or enter the industry as innovators in their fields.